skypjack/entt/docs/md/entity.md

 entt::view<position, const velocity> view = registry.view<position, const velocity>();
 ```

-In the example above, `view` can be used to access either read-only or writable
+In the example above, `view` is used to access either read-only or writable
 `position` components while `velocity` components are read-only in all
 cases.<br/>
 Similarly, these statements are all valid: